ThaminduDilshan/APIM-Traffic-Tool/README.md

 You have to run the steps 1,2,3 and 5 inorder to simulate an API invoking traffic according to the example scenario.
 If you are simulating for a custom scenario, only run steps 2,3 and 5 after following the given steps under the heading “Adding Custom APIM Scenario”.
 You can also generate the traffic dataset without actually invoking the API Manager using the step 4 instead of step 5.

 ## Using the Attack Tool
 To use the attack tool run the following command with the desired argument in a command line inside the `<TOOL_HOME>/bin` folder.
-To list down available options and their command line arguments, just run the command with the flag -h.
+To list down available options and their command line arguments, just run the command with the flag `-h`.

 `$ ./attack-tool.sh argument_number`